-As you may know, Medicare Supplement insurance (also known as Medigap insurance) can cover some of your out-of-pocket costs that you normally have to pay with Original Medicare, Part A and Part B. These expenses may include copayments, coinsurance, and deductibles.
+As you may know, Medicare Supplement insurance (also known as Medigap insurance) may cover some of your out-of-pocket costs that you normally have to pay with Original Medicare, Part A and Part B. These expenses may include copayments, coinsurance, and deductibles.
 Medigap plans may help you pay for additional medical expenses resulting from unexpected procedures and hospitalization.
 This article focuses on Medigap Plan B.

 Medigap Plan B is one of 10 standardized Medigap plans available in most states (Massachusetts, Wisconsin, and Minnesota have their own standardized plans).
 The various Medigap plan types cover different amounts of your Medicare out-of-pocket costs.

 Note that Medigap Plan B is different from Original Medicare Part B, although their similar names may be confusing.